 As per the Ontario Government site, the salient aspects of sex education in various grades are:-

-- Grade 2: Outline the basic stages of human development.
+- Grade 2: Basic stages of human development.
 Identify related bodily changes.
 Explain the importance of standing up for themselves.
 Describe how to relate positively to others and behaviours that can be harmful in relating to others, including both online and face-to-face name calling.
 The concept of ‘consent’ will be introduced very broadly as the right to say ‘no’ in threatening situations.
 This has been misrepresented by many critics as ‘teaching children the concept of consent,’ which is then in turn further misrepresented as ‘teaching children to consent to sex.’

 - Grade 3: Identify the characteristics of healthy relationships, including those with friends, siblings and parents.
 Describe how visible differences, such as skin colour, and invisible differences, including gender identity and sexual orientation, make each person unique.
 Identify ways of showing respect for differences in others.
 Develop safety guidelines for Internet use.